Sue recognises Frazer Hines immediately. Well, I say recognise.

 Our daughter has the last word.

 Nicol: You can’t give up now.
-It’s just like climbing Mount Kilimanjaro.
-You can either do it the hard way, like you did, or you can do it easy way, you know, with all the comfy beds and the ice-cold bottles of coke.
-You would still get to the top, but you wouldn’t feel the same sense of achievement.
+It’s like climbing Mount Kilimanjaro, Neil.
+You can do it the hard way, or you can do it the easy way.
+You know, with the comfy beds and the ice-cold bottles of coke.
+You’d still get to the top, but you wouldn’t feel the same sense of achievement.

-Me: This is nothing like Kilimanjaro.
+Me: This is nothing like climbing Mount Kilimanjaro, Nic.
 This is much, much worse.

-Sue: I vote that we stay with it.
-I’d only regret it if we stopped now.
+Sue: I vote that we carry on.
+We’ll only regret it if we stop.

 Me: Okay, we’ll carry on.
 But let’s spice things up a bit.
 Let’s watch the last part as an animated reconstruction!

 I manage to stomach 64 seconds before I have to switch it off.

 Me: I’m sorry but I can’t watch 25 minutes of that.
 It’s Captain Pugwash meets Waiting For Godot.
-No disrespect to the fan who did it, but I would rather chew my own leg off than watch this.
+No disrespect to the fan who made it, but I’d rather chew my own leg off than watch the whole thing.

-We revert back to a tried and tested Loose Canon recon for the final episode.
-It’s as good as it gets.
+I revert to a tried and tested Loose Canon recon for the final episode.

 Sue: Ben isn’t dead, you git!
 I knew you were winding me up.

-Me: I know this is all about you, but I just have to say, this is the worst story that I’ve sat through so far.
+Me: I know this is all about you, Sue, but I have to say that this is the worst story I’ve sat through so far.
 At least The Celestial Toymaker was interesting.
-This is just irritating.
+This is irritating.

 Sue: In what way is it irritating?

-Me: Do I have to spell it out?
-We’ve got the Doctor playing “the Doktor” with a comedy German accent, and he’s embroiled in a scenery-eating contest with a pantomime “Oooh-Arrr!” pirate.
+Me: Do I have to spell it out to you?
+We’ve got the Doctor playing ‘the Doktor’ with a comedy German accent, and he’s embroiled in a scenery-eating contest with a pantomime “Oooh-arrr!” pirate.
 It’s doing my head in.

-Sue: It’s definitely odd, but that’s Doctor Who.
+Sue: It’s definitely odd, but that’s Doctor Who for you.

-Sue: Jamie hasn’t done very much.
+Sue: Jamie didn’t do very much.
 I’m surprised he didn’t play a more active role.
-He’s very dishy though.
-I bet there’s a love triangle between Jamie, Polly and Ben.
-It’ll all end in tears, you mark my words.
+And I bet there’s a love triangle between Jamie, Polly and Ben later on.
+It’ll end in tears, you mark my words.